centrica-engineering/nucleus-docs/docs/patterns/starting-a-journey.md

 ### When to use this pattern?

 This pattern should be used to clarify a task for the user at the start of a functional journey.
-It sets expectations and provides any contextual information a user may need for a successful journey.
+It sets expectations and provides any contextual information a user may need to complete their journey successfully.

 ### This step should include: